frmscoe/config-service/README.md

 ## Audit and Logging

-navigate to config-service-be and install this library
+navigate to config-svc-be and install this library

 ```sh
 npm i @tazama-lf/frms-coe-lib